dagger/dagger/docs/v0.3/sdk/cue/core-concepts/1247-dagger-fs.md

 Below is a plan showing how to list the content of the current directory from which the dagger plan is being run (relative to the dagger CLI).

 :::note
-This example uses the client API, but if you only need access to files within your Dagger-Classic project, `core.#Source` [may be a better choice](https://docs.dagger.io/1240/core-source).
+This example uses the client API, but if you only need access to files within your project, `core.#Source` [may be a better choice](https://docs.dagger.io/1240/core-source).
 :::

 ```cue file=../tests/core-concepts/fs/client/read_fs.cue title="dagger-cue do list --log-format plain"